 If you teach career readiness in middle school, you likely need to incorporate a wide variety of professional and 21st Century skills in your lessons.
 And while there are a ton of resources out there related to essential skills like communication, teamwork, and media literacy, teachers tell us there are a few topics that are a bit harder to tackle.

 Decision making is one such crucial skill that every student needs to develop if they want to feel confident in the choices they make about their future.
 However, believe it or not, there aren’t many age-appropriate resources available to help teach decision making ability to middle schoolers!

 As a career readiness curriculum developer, we know how important decision making is as a career skill, and we talk to middle school teachers every day looking for engaging exercises and games they can use to teach it to their students.
 In response, we composed this list.

-To help bridge the gap, we’ve pulled together a list of the five best decision making activities for middle school students:
+In this article, you'll discover a list of the five best decision making activities and games for middle school students:

 1. Decision Making Activity from The Colorado Education Initiative

 This “bundle” is made up of three separate “mini-units” that focus on different aspects of making decisions, such as:

 Instructions and teaching tips